dagnall53/NMEADisplay/README.md

 Using some concepts from AndreasSzep WiFi, https://github.com/AndrasSzep/NMEA0183-WiFi But mainly results of tests I did with https://github.com/dagnall53/Cheap_ESP32_4-display

+I have tried to avoid use of "Strings" as used in the original Keyboard and Andreas Szep concepts, and modified the codes to use only strings as char arrays.

 My "Cheap_ESP32" tests included tests of alternate fonts and demonstrated how to access Jpeg and Audio mp3 files from the SD card. - Mainly just to see what was possible.
 This NMEA display will start with these elements retained, but I will probably aim to make them compile defines.